 Environmental biologists work in offices and laboratories, but also spend a significant amount of time in the field, where they are exposed to all types of weather.
 Workers may also be exposed to pollutants, chemicals, and possibly water-borne pathogens while collecting samples or working with them in the lab.
 Following established safety precautions is important.
 Extensive travel to reach work sites may be required.

 Most environmental scientists, including environmental biologists, work full time.
-They may work long or irregular hours in the field, and may need an in-state driver's license to drive government vehicles in the field.
+They may work long or irregular hours in the field, and may need an in-state driver's license to drive government vehicles in the field.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Environmental Biologist Salary?

-The average annual salary for environmental scientists was $63,570 in May 2012.
-Those working for the federal government earned the highest salaries ($95,460).
-Those working in engineering services earned $67,770.
-Environmental scientists providing management, scientific, and technical consulting services made $64,940.
-Those working for local government made $60,280, while those employed in state government made $56,640.
+The average media salary for environmental biologists was $73,230 as of May 2020.
+Those working for the federal government earned the highest median salary of $103,180.
+Those working in engineering services earned $75,780.
+Environmental scientists providing management, scientific, and technical consulting services earned a median salary of $71,690.
+Those working for local government made $69,840, while those employed in state government made $67,700.*

 Environmental Biology Jobs